Bregman-Wasserstein divergence: geometry and applications: Introduction

-Using a Bregman divergence as a cost function in optimal transport is not new.
-The first work we are aware of is \cite{carlier2007monge} whose authors noted Brenier's theorem \cite{B91} for the quadratic transport can be applied after a change of variables (see Proposition \ref{prop:solving.BW.transport} for a precise statement).
-For applications this is an advantage: numerous algorithms have been developed for the quadratic transport (see \cite{PC19, S15}), and by using Bregman divergences one obtains a wide family of tractable optimal transport problems which can be implemented with similar computational costs.\footnote{This requires that the mirror map $D \Omega$ and its inverse $D\Omega^*$ can be efficiently computed.} The Bregman-Wasserstein divergence has proved to be a useful quantity in probability and machine learning.
-In \cite{GHY17}, the Bregman-Wasserstein divergence is used to construct ambiguity sets for distributionally robust optimization.
-In \cite{CE17}, transport inequalities in relation to log-concave distributions are studied.
-More recently, the authors of \cite{AC21} use the Bregman-Wasserstein divergence to quantify the convergence of the {\it mirror Langevin dynamics} for sampling from probability distributions.
-We also note that a different approach is adopted in \cite{L21} to construct Bregman-type divergences on the (usual) Wasserstein space via displacement convex functionals.
+There is a growing literature that explores optimal transport with Bregman-type costs, as well as Bregman-type divergences between probability distributions.
+It is clear from \eqref{eqn:BW.div.intro} that the Bregman-Wasserstein divergence is different from the integration of a univariate Bregman divergence between probability densities, as in the {\it $U$-divergence} introduced in \cite{murata2004information}.
+In optimal transport, the first use of the Bregman-Wasserstein divergence we are aware of is \cite{carlier2007monge} whose authors studied the symmetrized Bregman divergence ${\bf B}_{\Omega}(x_0, x_1) + {\bf B}_{\Omega}(x_1, x_0)$ and noted that Brenier's theorem \cite{B91} for the quadratic transport can be applied to the Bregman cost after a change of variables (see Proposition \ref{prop:solving.BW.transport} for a precise statement).
+In \cite{GHY17}, the Bregman-Wasserstein divergence was introduced to construct ambiguity sets for distributionally robust optimization;\footnote{In \cite{GHY17} the term Wasserstein-Bregman divergence is used, while in some other papers it is called the Bregman transport cost.
+Here we call it the {\it Bregman-Wasserstein divergence} to emphasize that it lifts the Bregman divergence to probability distributions.} another application in the training of generative adversarial networks (GANs) was given in \cite{guo2021relaxed}.
+In \cite{CE17}, transport inequalities in relation to log-concave distributions were studied.
+A Bregman-Wasserstein divergence was used to analyze a barotropic Navier-Stokes system in \cite{fanelli2020statistical}.
+More recently, the Bregman-Wasserstein divergence was used in \cite{AC21} to quantify the convergence of the mirror Langevin algorithm for sampling from probability distributions, to construct ambiguity sets in risk management~\cite{PV23, PVYY24} and derive optimization algorithms on the Wasserstein space \cite{bonet2024mirror, DKPS23, RW24}.
+We also note that a different approach was adopted in \cite{L21} to construct Bregman-type divergences on the (usual) Wasserstein space via displacement convex functionals.